 NK cells play a critical role in killing cancer cells that are remain after surgery/radiation and/or chemotherapy, so-called “residual disease.”
 Modern cancer therapy can effectively eliminate most of cancer in a patient.
 To eliminate all cancer cells, the patient’s immune system needs to do its part and kill the residual disease.
 For instance, patients with AML often receive an induction chemotherapy regimen called 7+3 (7 days of cytarabine and 3 days of daunorubicin).
 Of these patients, 40% are cured (“survivors”) while 60% relapse (“relapsers”).
 The difference between a survivors and relapsers is the patient’s immune system.
 The NK cells of the survivors kill the residual disease while the NK cells of relapsers do not kill the residual disease.
 The failure of the immune system to eliminate residual disease is the cause of the cancer relapse.

 Nearly 20 years ago, Prof. Mark Lowdell began research to better understand the difference between the NK cells of survivors and relapsers.
-The scientific community assumed the issue was one of immune cell function – a defective NK cell.
+It is well established that cancer patients usually have NK cells which are less functional than those of healthy people so the scientific community assumed the issue was one of immune cell function – a defective NK cell.
 That is, the NK cells in relapsers did not have the ability to kill the residual cancer cells.

-This important observation by Prof. Lowdell led to the discovery that while the killing and targeting ability of survivor and relapse NK cells were the same, the relapsers’ cancer cells had undergone changes to evade NK surveillance.
-That is the relapsers’ cancer cells were hiding in plain sight!
-The NK cells could kill the cancer cells if primed, but priming did not occur due to some evolutionary trickery on the part of the cancer cells.
-So the problem was with the cancer cells, not with the immune system!
+This important observation by Prof. Lowdell led to the discovery that while the killing and targeting ability of survivor and relapse NK cells were the same, the relapsers’ cancer cells had undergone changes to evade normal NK surveillance.

 The problem with relapsers’ cancer cells is they evade patients’ NK cells by making themselves effectively invisible.
 Because the patient’s immune system cannot see them, it cannot kill them.
 Understanding the problem requires a deeper understanding of NK cell biology.
 In nature, resting NK cells must become activated NK cells to kill cancer cells.
-To prevent uncontrolled killing of normal cells, multiple signals are required for this conversion.
-We have shown that these signals are divided into two stages of activation.
-Stage 1 (S1) moves the resting NK cell to a state of priming that makes it ready to be triggered by a cancer cell.
-Many cancers fail to provide the signals need to prime.
-Once primed the NK cells need further signals to move to Stage 2 (S2) and trigger the killing mechanism.
-The signalling molecules need to drive the NK cells to S1 and S2 are located on the cancer cell.
-These are the sets of molecules expressed by a survivor’s cancer cells and why the patient’s immune system can eliminate residual disease.
+To prevent uncontrolled killing of normal cells, multiple signals are required for this conversion and these are delivered by the cancer cell to the NK cell at the point of contact between the two cells; known as the “immune synapse”.

 This obvious solution is not simple, but it is exactly what INmune Bio is doing.
-INmune Bio is developing an S1 therapeutic product that can be infused into the patient to move the resting NK cells to S2.
+INmune Bio has created a therapeutic product that can be infused into the patient to move the resting NK cells to primed state without initiating NK cell degranulation.
 We call this product INKmune™.

 Are NK cell-directed therapeutic strategies important for the control of cancer?